ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 ### What is PHP?

 PHP (*PHP Hypertext Preprocessor*) is a language mostly used in web development.
 It works exclusively on the server side, so it is not necessary to build the visible elements on your browser.
-However, it will be useful for, for example, retrieving messages sent to you via your website’s contact form.
+However, it will be useful for retrieving messages sent to you via your website’s contact form, for example.

 ## Instructions